Philippines digs graves after typhoon kills hundreds

 President Benigno Aquino is due to visit the two cities on Tuesday.

-The cities are running out both room at evacuations centres and coffins.
+The cities are running out both room at evacuations centers and coffins.
 The Health department was sending 600 body bags and medicines to the affected areas, Social Work Secretary Dinky Soliman said.

 The Maoist-led Communist Party of the Philippines (CPP) rebels, which have battled government forces for 40 years, said they had declared a six-day unilateral Christmas truce to help those affected by the floods.
 The government last week announced a 19-day truce.